hackclub/solder/src/pages/parts.md

 order: 2
 ---

-Note: In this tutorial we talk about the movement of electrons to simplify the conecept, but in real life they actually move in the opposite direction than what we say here.

 In electronics, we deal with two main units: voltage (V), which is the difference of potential between two points (think of the force pushing electrons to go from one point to another), while current (I) is the amount of electrons passing through a given point.

 In the beginner world, there is always a common ground, called VSS, GND or 0V.
 It's a point where there is no potential, so all the electrons want to go there.
 Thus if you connect a point that has 5V to GND, electrons will naturally flow from 5V to GND.